 Nothing conquers the love that lives within myself.

 I have personally experienced inner peace as the embodiment of the qualities of love, compassion, forgiveness, presence, gratefulness, acceptance, surrender, and serenity.
-It’s a really beautiful thing when we realize that we can practice stillness inside even while we’re doing and achieving outside, even while there is perceived mayhem outside.
-It is a profound transformation that we experience when we learn to bring peace with us wherever we go.
+It’s a really beautiful thing when we realize that we can practice stillness inside even while we’re doing and achieving outside, even while there’s perceived mayhem outside.

 - How do you stay calm inside regardless of what’s happening outside?